 - Cook

-This step will slightly change depending on if you are using the instant pot or the stovetop.
-Basically, you have to reduce the sauce, add the chicken and finish thicking the sauce.
-See the recipe card for details instructions for your chosen cooking method.
+This step will slightly change depending on whether you are using the Instant Pot or the stovetop.
+Basically, you have to reduce the sauce, add the chicken, and finish thickening the sauce.
+See the recipe card for detailed instructions for your chosen cooking method.

-The trick to brown meat in the Instant Pot is to do it in small batches and not turn until they have formed a crust on the bottom, or they will stick.
+How to Brown Meat In The Instant Pot: The trick to brown meat in the Instant Pot is to do it in small batches and not turn until it has formed a crust on the bottom, or it will stick.

 Expert Tips To Make Marsala Chicken